Now that you have the VPN configured, you may be interested in the other features available in the application.

-The next section is Network.
-The PIA Client will auto connect you to PIA's DNS Servers it will also allow you to choose to use your devices existing DNS or to set up a Custom DNS server.
-Also within this section you will also find another area to toggle the Port Forwarding and Allow LAN Traffic features, also available in the SETTINGS widget.
+The next section is the Network.
+The PIA Client will auto-connect you to PIA's DNS Servers it will also allow you to choose to use your device's existing DNS or to set up a custom DNS server.
+Also within this section, you will also find another area to toggle the Port Forwarding and Allow LAN Traffic features, also available in the SETTINGS widget.

 The second to last section is Connection.
-This section contains specific settings which can be utilized by advanced users, or to troubleshoot connectivity or speed issues.
+This section contains specific settings that can be utilized by advanced users or to troubleshoot connectivity or speed issues.

 Data Encryption: There are four available options, GCM and CBC for both AES-128 and AES-256 encryption.
 PIA exclusively uses encryption that has not been cracked and is known to be secure.
 All of these options will provide you security, but the higher levels of encryption will have a greater impact on performance.

 Remote Port: This setting allows the specification of the specific port to be used in association with the connection type.
 For security reasons, the PIA VPN service only allows traffic on certain ports.
 Some users may need to specify a certain port for performance issues related to restrictions on the network they are connecting from.

 Data Authentication: Upon changing the Data Encryption setting, the available options within Data Authentication will change.
 The GCM Data Encryption settings must utilize GCM Data Authentication.
 The use of CBC Data Encryption will allow the selection of SHA1, SHA256, or None for Data Authentication.